 Some experts have warned that because people are worrying about the next recession again, fear itself could fuel the next downturn.
 Even so, consumer confidence — how Americans fell about their personal financial situation and the health of the U.S. economy — hasn't taken a major hit yet.

 Still, uncertainty is inherent to recessions.
 That's why experts recommend planning ahead now to help you stay on track in the event the economy gets bumpy.
 To recession-proof your finances, it can help to take steps like building up a cash emergency fund, getting spending and debt under control, and diversifying your income by picking up a side hustle.

 During past recessions, the Federal Reserve has cut interest rates to try to stimulate economic growth by making it cheaper for consumers and businesses to borrow money.
 At the same time, you'll earn less interest on your savings account.
 As interest rates fall, check if it makes sense to refinance your debt, including mortgages, auto loans, and credit cards.

 Like the unemployment rate, many professional investors monitor the major stock indexes for signs we're entering a bear market as a possible recession indicator.

-The past decade has been one of the best ever for investors, with the S&P 500 surging more than 300% since 2009.
+The 2010 decade was one of the best ever for investors, with the S&P 500 surging more than 300% since 2009.
 But just as the economy goes through cycles, so does the stock market.
 In a bear market, major indexes like the S&P 500 — the benchmark for the U.S. stock market — fall more than 20% from a recent high.